Septic System Installation and Design

 Drain Field Design for Georgia Clay

-The drain field is the most critical and expensive component of your septic system.
-In Vidalia's clay soil, drain fields must be larger than in sandier regions because clay absorbs water slowly.
+The drain field is the most critical and expensive component of your system.
+In clay soil, drain fields must be larger than in sandier regions because clay absorbs water slowly.
 Standard design uses perforated pipes in gravel-filled trenches that distribute treated effluent across a large soil area for final filtration.
 Poor soil conditions may require alternative systems like mound systems or aerobic treatment units.
 Our soil testing and percolation tests determine which system type your property can support, and we design accordingly to meet state approval.

 Georgia Septic Permitting Requirements